sr-murthy/financial-services-register-api/docs/index.rst

    The new package `financial-services-register-api` supersedes the older package `fsrapiclient`, which will no longer be published.
 Existing versions of the older package may be retracted in the future.
 Please use the new package.

-The Financial Services Register (alternatively, FS Register), is a **public** database of all firms, individuals, funds, and other entities, that are either currently, or have been previously, authorised and/or regulated by the UK `Financial Conduct Authority (FCA) <https://www.fca.org.uk>`_ and/or the `Prudential Regulation Authority (PRA) <http://bankofengland.co.uk/pra>`_.
+The Financial Services Register (or simply, the Register), is a **public** database of all firms, individuals, funds, and other entities, that are either currently, or have been previously, authorised and/or regulated by the UK `Financial Conduct Authority (FCA) <https://www.fca.org.uk>`_ and/or the `Prudential Regulation Authority (PRA) <http://bankofengland.co.uk/pra>`_.

 .. note::